telerik/xaml-docs/controls/radgridview/managing-data/deleting-entry.md

 #### __VB.NET__

 {{region vb-gridview-managing-data-deleting-entry_6}}

-	Private Sub Button_Click(ByVal sender As Object, ByVal e As RoutedEventArgs) If Me.radGridView.SelectedItems.Count = 0 Then
+	Private Sub Button2_Click(ByVal sender As Object, ByVal e As RoutedEventArgs) If Me.radGridView.SelectedItems.Count = 0 Then
 	        Exit Sub
 	    End If

 	    Dim itemsToRemove As New ObservableCollection(Of Employee)()

-	        'Remove the items from the RadGridView'
+	    'Remove the items from the RadGridView
 	    For Each item In Me.radGridView.SelectedItems
 	        itemsToRemove.Add(TryCast(item, Employee))
 	    Next